masoodbinmohammad/blog/blog/2020-09-20/index.md

 - `""` Use quotes to search for an exact phrase. searching a phrase in quotes will yield only pages with the same words in the same order as what’s in the quotes.
 It’s one of the most vital search tips, especially useful if you’re trying to find results containing a specific a phrase.

+## Conclusion

+Google is one of the most important search engines in the world.
+As we all know, it has the ability to index everything unless we explicitly deny it.
+Before I wrap up my post I would like to end with a suggestion.
+Think twice before you share any of your information online.
+These could be easily accessible by anyone.

+That's it.

+> I hope this post has given you an idea of what all google dorks is about and how you could make the best use of it.
+> If it did please help others spreading the word.😊
+> For any suggestions or feeedbacks 👉 <a href="/contact"> Contact</a>

 ## Desclaimer:

-> - This post was written for educational purposes only.
+> - **This post was written for educational purposes only.**
-> - The author can not be held responsible for damages caused by the use of these resources.
+> - **The author can not be held responsible for damages caused by the use of these resources.**
-> - You will not misuse the information to gain unauthorized access.
+> - **You will not misuse the information to gain unauthorized access.**
-> - This information shall only be used to expand knowledge and not for causing malicious or damaging attacks.
+> - **This information shall only be used to expand knowledge and not for causing malicious or damaging attacks.**
-> - Just remember, Performing any hacks without written permission is illegal.
+> - **Just remember, Performing any hacks without written permission is illegal.**